Internal Architecture¶

 2. strake-server¶

-The "Face" of Strake.
-It implements the Apache Arrow Flight SQL protocol.
+The public interface layer.
+It implements the Apache Arrow Flight SQL protocol to provide standard connectivity.

 * Tonic/gRPC: Handles the network transport.